openshift/openshift-pep/openshift-pep-011-docker-containerization.md

 * Kernel user namespaces are not yet in any released kernel, albeit there are patches that can be applied to newest kernels beyond the current stable 3.8.2.
 Dan Walsh suggest to hold off on user namespaces and thinks they are highly experimental.
 Justin also pointed out that they are incompatible with xfs.
 The solution is to fix xfs, but I'm not aware of any work in that area.
 As a result, though, Fedora will not enable it until xfs is fixed.

 * Security in general is an issue.

-* Package upgrades are not generally supported inside containers, due to a variety of differences from real systems such as bind-mounting of files (that thus can't be replaced), bad interactions between udev and device mounting, security rules, dropped capabilities (Ubuntu), etc. This means that security updates would either require QA upfront to determine if they succeed or the container needs to be shut down.

-**Note:** in-container package upgrades or package isolation is out of scope for now.

-**Note:** [mmcgrath:] sticking with system-side package upgrades has important benefits w/respect to security and operational efficiency.
+Containers must be isolated from root escalation, from visibilty to other containers, and from network exposure.

+* The security of Docker container level packages needs to be thoroughly evaluated.
+Docker allows filesystem CoW consistency via thinp, but package installation still requires root level escalation.

 # Near-term Requirements for Other Packages

-* libvirt-sandbox
+* **DEPRECATED**: libvirt-sandbox

     * /tmp should be bind-mounted instead of being a tmpfs so the git work OpenShift performs within /tmp doesn’t end up squeezing RAM.